ballerina-platform/module-ballerina-kubernetes/samples/sample6/README.md

 ## Sample6: Kubernetes SSL

 - This sample runs simple ballerina hello world service in kubernetes cluster with https.
+Keystore will automatically passed into relevant POD by using k8s secret volume mount.
 - The endpoint is annotated with @kubernetes:svc{} and without passing serviceType as NodePort.
 - Note that the @kubernetes:deployment{} is optional.
 - Default values for kubernetes annotation attributes will be used to create artifacts.